psciamma/Getting-and-Cleaning-Data-Course-Project/README.md

 result files:
 ======================================
-- 'fulltable.csv' : all mean and standard deviation for each measurement in the training and test set, with descriptive variable names and descriptive activity names
+- 'fulltable.txt' : all mean and standard deviation for each measurement in the training and test set, with descriptive variable names and descriptive activity names
-- 'summarytable.csv' : summary of the above with the average of each variable for each activity and each subject.
+- 'summarytable.txt' : summary of the above with the average of each variable for each activity and each subject.

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012